 - Other equipment you see yourself using: Such as stroller, swing, pack, and play, etc. If the equipment you are using was not purchased new, always make sure it is clean and safe before using with baby.

 Make sure if you are using a car seat from a previous pregnancy that the car seat is in good condition and most importantly, is still within the manufacturer’s expiration guidelines.

-Since babies come when babies come I recommend getting the car seat installed by at least 38 weeks.
+Since babies can come earlier than anticipated, I recommend getting the car seat installed by at least 38 weeks.

 9. Pack your Hospital Bag

 Get what you need ready by 36 – 37 weeks.
 Keep the bag by the door or in the car, just make sure it is easy to find!

 This go around I am not messing with adding anything last minute.
 I have purchased travel sizes for all of my toiletries and a few new other items so I can be confident what I need is in that bag.